 There are several important factors to consider when choosing a job queue for a specific program or custom script.
 In most cases, jobs are submitted via PBS scripts as described in Job Submission and Scheduling.

 Each MSI system contains job queues managing sets of hardware with different resource and policy limitations.
-MSI currently has three primary systems: the newest supercomputer Mesabi, the supercomputer Itasca, and the Lab compute cluster.
-Mesabi is MSI's newest supercomputer, with the highest performance hardware, and a wide variety of queues suitable for many different job types.
-Mesabi should be your first choice when doing any computation at MSI.
-Itasca is a supercomputer with queues most suitable for multi-node jobs which will complete within 1-2 days.
+MSI currently has three primary systems: the supercomputer Mesabi, Mesabi's expansion Mangi, and the Lab compute cluster.
+Mesabi has a wide variety of queues suitable for many different job types.
+Mangi is a heterogeneous system suitable for even more job types.
+Mangi should be your first choice when doing any computation at MSI.
 The Lab cluster is primarily for interactive software that is graphical in nature, and testing.
 Which system to choose depends highly on which system has queues appropriate for your software/script.
-The variety of queues on Mesabi will be suitable for most users, but the Queue page should be examined.
+Examines the Queue page to determine the most appropriate system.

 Job Walltime (walltime=)